viebel/blog.klipse.tech/_posts/2017-04-16-klipse-explained.md

    2. `.language-render-jsx` for react snippets to render
    3. `.language-transpile-jsx` for jsx snippets to transpile

-2. He include the klipse javascript tag at the end of the page's `<body>` with the `klipse_settings` set according to the class names that Dave chose:
+2. He included the klipse javascript tag at the end of the page's `<body>` with the `klipse_settings` set according to the class names that Dave chose:

 ~~~html
 <link rel="stylesheet" type="text/css" href="https://storage.googleapis.com/app.klipse.tech/css/codemirror.css">